Beta Coronae Borealis

-Beta Coronae Borealis (β Coronae Borealis, abbreviated Beta CrB, β CrB) is a binary star in the constellation of Corona Borealis.
-It appears to the naked eye to be a single star and is the second-brightest star in its constellation with an apparent visual magnitude varying between 3.65 and 3.72.
+Beta Coronae Borealis is a binary star in the constellation of Corona Borealis.
+Its name is a Bayer designation.
+This system appears to the naked eye as a point of light, which is the second-brightest star in its constellation with an apparent visual magnitude varying between 3.65 and 3.72.
 Based on parallax measurements taken during the Hipparcos mission, it is approximately 112 light-years from the Sun.

 The two components are designated Beta Coronae Borealis A (officially named Nusakan /'njuːs@kæn/, the traditional name of the system) and B.